Agency Cold Email Setup. Each Client Gets Their Own Infrastructure.

 What Agencies Need from Cold Email Tools

-This guide covers the specific requirements agencies should evaluate when choosing a cold email for agencies platform: client isolation, infrastructure management, pricing at scale, deliverability features, and reporting.
+This guide covers the specific requirements agencies should evaluate when choosing a cold email tool for small agency own sending setups and larger shops: client isolation, infrastructure management, pricing at scale, deliverability features, and reporting.
 The right tool depends on how your agency operates, whether you manage infrastructure on behalf of clients or expect clients to bring their own, and how many clients you serve.

 Key Factors for Agency Tools